-A good mix of uses and tenures is often important to making a place economically and socially successful, ensuring the community has easy access to facilities such as shops, schools, clinics, workplaces, parks, play areas, pubs or cafés.
-This helps achieve multiple benefits from the use of land, and encourage a healthier environment, reducing the need for travel and helping greater social integration.
-A mix of uses also allows communities and places to respond to change more readily by allowing a turnover of activities, for example with the same building or space performing different functions across a day, week or season.
+NPPG criteria Study area as a whole Swanley town centre A good mix of uses and tenures is often important to Swanley and Hextable benefit from provision of schools The town centre is dominated by retailing and associated car making a place economically and socially successful, and leisure facilities.
+Swanley town centre accommodates parking, though also has a cluster of civic and community ensuring the community has easy access to facilities such a relatively high amount of retail floorspace, though the type uses, mainly located along St Mary's Road.
+There is little as shops, schools, clinics, workplaces, parks, play areas, of uses and activities in the centre is not particularly diverse residential development in the town centre.
+Buildings are pubs or cafés.
+This helps achieve multiple benefits from and the evening economy is severely limited.
+There is high relatively low rise and low density, with most activity taking the use of land, and encourage a healthier environment, provision of car parking in the centre and the movement place during business hours.
+A weekly market is held in the reducing the need for travel and helping greater social network is not conducive to walking or cycling.
+There are town centre but few other activities take place in the public integration.
+A mix of uses also allows communities and large areas of open space in Swanley and Hextable, including space other than this. places to respond to change more readily by allowing a the recreation ground and Swanley Park.
+However, the turnover of activities, for example with the same building or recreation ground does not appear to be well used and space performing different functions across a day, week or access to Swanley Park is indirect. season.